crahan/HolidayHackChallenge2020/docs/hints/h5b.md

 ## Solution

 One option to solve this challenge is to iterate through all possible combinations manually.
-A quicker alternative is to check [`dialup.js`](https://dialup.kringlecastle.com/dialup.js) and see that the script defines an event listener for each button that appends part of a code to a `secret` variable.
+A quicker alternative is to check [`dialup.js`](https://dialup.kringlecastle.com/dialup.js) and see that the script defines several event listeners that each append part of a code to a `secret` variable.

 ```javascript linenums="1" hl_lines="5"
 pickup.addEventListener('click', () => {